 The project is centred on improving woodland and other habitats on the 2000 ha (5000 acre) Eisg Brachaidh property to the south of Lochinver.
 The proposal is to erect a rather expensive twelve mile deer fence around the whole property.
 It will cost £420,000, almost £18 per metre, around half of which has currently been secured.
 It will be managed by Woodland Trust Scotland (WTS), who along with CALLP (Coigach and Assynt Living Landscape Partnership) are part funding the initiative.
 The biggest funder however is Nature Scot (formerly Scottish Natural Heritage) who are contributing almost £200,000.
 It’s a big investment in the area and promoted as an exemplar habitat restoration scheme.

-A map of the area to be fenced can be seen here below:
+A map of the area to be fenced can be seen here (click to view full size):